 This will be approached via drawing and painting on location in and around the heart of Florence, with group visits to museums, galleries, and churches.
 Students will keep a personal pictorial diary and produce one final project.
 The final project will be executed in egg tempera, this medium was a choice of many artists of the thirteen centuries in Florence.

 In perceiving the program as a "bridge," care has been taken to schedule free time as well as long weekends.
 Suggestions and information will be offered for trips to nearby points of interest, as well as cities within easy traveling distance such as Siena, Rome, and Venice.
 The distances are surprisingly short, transportation is excellent, Italians are friendly, and the rewards are memorable.

-If you have any questions about the class please email Professor Kam Mak and visit FIT's Office of International Programs (Study Abroad).
+If you have any questions about the course, contact Kam Mak at [email protected].